EngineeringSoftware/exli/README.md

 >
 > The difference between "r0-its-report" and "r1-its-report" is that the "r0-its-report" contains all the inline tests, while the "r1-its-report" contains the inline tests that are reduced by the Round 1 Reducer (based on coverage)

+> Alternatively, to use the default setting for output dirs `python -m exli.main batch_run_inline_tests --test_project_name=Bernardo-MG_velocity-config-tool`, this will run the inline tests for both reduced and all inline tests

 After running the inline tests, we can analyze the inline tests reports to get all passed and failed inline tests.

 ```bash